This use case is a contribution from the Government of Italy.

-In January 2020 SIP received public funding from the Italian Ministry of Economic Development following a public invitation to tender.
-Starting from the first quarter of 2020 the use case testing and implementation has started in a pilot city for a total of 24 months.
+In January 2020 SIP won approval to receive public funding from the Italian Ministry of Economic Development following a public invitation to tender.
+The use case testing and implementation has recently started in a pilot city.

 Improving efficiency and reducing costs: